Lecture Notes in Quantum Mechanics

 \bitem Quarks: constituents of the proton and the neutron, which form the $\sim100$ nuclei known to us. \\ \bitem Leptons: include the electrons, muons, taus, and the neutrinos.

-In addition, the interaction between the particles is by way of fields (direct interaction between particles is contrary to the principles of the special theory of relativity).
+The interaction between the particles is via fields (direct interaction between particles is contrary to the principles of the special theory of relativity).
 These interactions are responsible for the way material is "organized".
-The gravity field has yet to be incorporated into quantum theory.
-We will be concerned mostly with the electromagnetic interaction.
+We shall consider in this course the electromagnetic interaction.
 The electromagnetic field is described by the Maxwell equations.
+Within the framework of the "standard model" there are additional gauge fields that can be treated on equal footing.
+In contrast the gravity field has yet to be incorporated into quantum theory.